0xpiweb/MyBarter/README.md

 **The Universal Settlement Layer for the Multi-Chain Barter Economy.**

-MyBarter is an atomic, cross-chain exchange protocol that allows users to swap NFTs, Tokens, and Memecoins across all EVM-compatible blockchains with **zero slippage**.
+MyBarter is an atomic, cross-chain exchange protocol that allows users to swap any digital assets across all EVM-compatible blockchains with **zero slippage**.

 **Beyond the Supercycle: Universal Asset Rotation**